roachspray/acsac17wip/README.md

 If need/want more info, let me know and I am happy to help.
 I also encourage people to help with more general issues or telling me it sucks :)

+# Acknowledgments

+- Jared Carlson (@jcarlson23) for support and encouragement with ideas and as my LLVM mentor.

+- Veracode research for supporting this work.

+-